Vulnerability Assessment 101

 What Are Vulnerabilities?

-A vulnerability is a flaw in computer security, that leaves the system open to damages caused by cyber attackers.
+According to our glossary, a vulnerability is a hole in computer security, that leaves the system open to damages caused by cyber attackers.
 Vulnerabilities have to be solved as soon as they are discovered before a cybercriminal takes advantage and exploits them.

-A software vulnerability is often detected in the code or design of the program in question.
-These vulnerabilities may enable attackers to gain remote control of computers without the user’s permission, execute illegal operations, or get access to sensitive information such as passwords and credit card information.
+- Software: present in the code or design of the program.
+These may give the attackers the ability to gain remote control of the machines, execute illegal operations, or get access to sensitive data.

-Network vulnerabilities include weaknesses in network protocols that allow attackers to intercept data as it is sent over the internet, or eavesdrop on conversations between people using email.
+- Network: weaknesses in network protocols.
+These may allow the attackers to intercept data sent over the Internet, or to eavesdrop on email conversations.

 Vulnerability Assessment Stages